ethereum/solidity-blog/_drafts/2019-09-18-Development-Update-#0-Ethereum.org.md

 ### 👩‍💻 Improved developer resources

 - We have created a specific landing page for Java developers: [ethereum.org/java](http://ethereum.org/java).
-    - Because many developers specialize in a specific programming language, creating language-specific dev landing pages are a key developer evangelism technique used by many organizations.
+    - Because many developers specialize in a specific programming language, creating language-specific pages are a key developer evangelism and on-boarding technique.
     - We are working on additional developer landing pages: see for instance the open-issues for [/javascript](https://github.com/ethereum/ethereum-org-website/issues/224) and [/python](https://github.com/ethereum/ethereum-org-website/issues/223)
 - We're close to finishing a new feature of the website that will allow developers to immediately jump into a "studio" where they can write their first solidity contract, right on ethereum.org